New York metropolitan area: Education

 The New York metropolitan area is home to many prestigious institutions of higher education.
 Three Ivy League universities: Columbia University in Manhattan, New York City; Princeton University in Princeton, New Jersey; Yale University in New Haven, Connecticut – all ranked amongst the top 3 U.S. national universities as per U.S. News & World Report as of 2018 – reside in the region, as well as New York University and The Rockefeller University, both located in Manhattan; all of the above have been ranked amongst the top 35 universities in the world.
-Rutgers University, a global university located 27 mi southwest of Manhattan in New Brunswick, New Jersey, is by far the largest university in the region.
+Rutgers University, a global university located 27 mi southwest of Manhattan in New Brunswick and Piscataway, New Jersey, is by far the largest university in the region.
 New York Institute of Technology is located on two campuses, one in Old Westbury, Long Island and one near Columbus Circle in Manhattan.
 Hofstra University is Long Island's largest private university.
-Fordham University, also a Tier-1 university, is the oldest Catholic institution of higher education in the northeastern United States, and the third-oldest university in New York.
+Fordham University, also a Tier-1 university, is the oldest Catholic institution of higher education in the northeastern United States, and the third-oldest university in New York State.
 The New York City Department of Education is the largest school district in the United States serving over 1.2 million students.
 The overall region also hosts many public high schools, some of which have been described as among the most prestigious in the country.